Earl W. Brannon

 Earl William Brannon (August 5, 1889 – December 1, 1952) was an American college football coach.
-He served as the head football coach at the First District Agricultural School—now known as Arkansas State University—from 1914 to 1917, compiling a record of 16–9–2.
+He served as the head football coach at the First District Agricultural School of Jonesboro, Arkansas—now known as Arkansas State University—from 1914 to 1917, compiling a record of 16–9–2.

 Brannon graduated from the University of Nebraska in 1913.
-He died of a heart attack in 1952 in Ohio. at the time of his death he was working as a newspaper publisher.
+He died of a heart attack in 1952 in Ohio.
+At the time of his death he was working as a newspaper publisher.